less/old-lesscss.org/templates/pages/reference.md

     #dddddd
     #000000 (black)
     #ffffff (white)

 ##Color blending
-These operations are the same as the blend modes found in image editors like Photoshop, so you can use them to make your CSS colors match your images.
+These operations are _similar_ as the blend modes found in image editors like Photoshop, Firework or GIMP, so you can use them to make your CSS colors match your images.

 ###multiply
 Multiply two colors.
 For each two colors their RGB channel are multiplied then divided by 255.
 The result is a darker color.